 And I came out, not only I came out, I came out 20 years ago.

-You know by who?
+You know about who?

 Alex Jones, 25 years ago.

-Him when he had Faircon on.
+Him when he had FairCon on.

 And at that time, I'm sitting there like, well, who is this guy?